-These early instruments marked “Issued by…” as opposed to those more common later instruments marked “As issued by…” are distinctly hard to find; those in good order may be considered rare.
 This particular instrument retains a very high proportion of its original lacquered oxidised brass finish, the dial remains undamaged and in crisp condition.
 The movement working well with good sensitivity and progression.

 The subject of some conservation, a service and calibration, this piece may be considered excellent and very much a collector’s item.
 The mahogany stand, well figured and with good colour, sets the instrument off very well affording an easy method of display.

 Dimensions: 6¼” diameter x 2¼” deep; stand dimensions: 7¾” wide x 8½” high x 4½” deep